h4x-Shivam/h4x-Shivam/README.md

 <td width="60%" style="vertical-align: top; padding: 0;">

 <p style="margin: 0; line-height: 1.4;">
 Hi 👋 I’m Shivam, a Computer Science student building at the intersection of backend systems, AI, and fintech.
-I focus on creating scalable, data-driven applications — from APIs and system design to intelligent tools and trading focused solutions.
+I focus on creating scalable, data-driven applications from APIs and system design to intelligent tools and trading focused solutions.

 I’m particularly interested in algorithmic trading and quantitative systems, where I experiment with strategies, analyze market behavior, and explore how automation can enhance decision making.
 I also enjoy building developer-centric tools and full-stack projects that solve practical problems with clean and efficient design.

 Most of my work is driven by experimentation.
-I believe in learning by building, shipping fast, and continuously improving, treating each project as a step toward mastering real-world system design and engineering.
+I believe in learning by building, shipping fast, and continuously improving, treating each project as a step toward mastering real world system design and engineering.
 </p>

 </td>